-The Aurora Centre is South Thames Colleges Group's specialist, non-residential FE centre for young adults with Autistic Spectrum Disorder (ASD) and/or complex needs.
+The Aurora Centre is South Thames Colleges Group's specialist, non-residential FE centre for young adults with moderate to severe learning disabilities who may have Autism, behaviours of concern or complex support needs.

-Aurora 1 contains 3 Learning areas and is situated in a quiet area, on the Merton College site adjacent to attractive parkland. it has its own dedicated entrance a garden, kitchen, laundry facilities, and large greenhouse.
+Aurora 1 contains three learning areas and is situated in a quiet area on the Merton College site, adjacent to attractive parkland.
+It has its’ own dedicated entrance, a garden, kitchen, laundry facilities, and large greenhouse.

-Aurora 2 is situated within the main College.
-It consists of five learning areas and has access to a dedicated common room and quiet area allows students to select their preferred area for lunch etc.
+Aurora 2 is situated within the main college and consists of five learning areas.
+It has access to a dedicated common room and quiet area and allows students to select their preferred area for lunch etc.

 Both centres are designed to be safe, secure and welcoming environments for our students.
-They share a dedicated specialist team who work together to deliver education and training for young adults from 16 to 25.
+They share a dedicated specialist team who work together to deliver bespoke education, therapy and training for young adults from 16 to 25.

 As a college we believe that young adults should be respected and have their individual choices, needs and aspirations reflected in the education opportunities made available to them.
 We encourage independence in all our learners and support them to achieve their full potential.

 At the Aurora Centre we encourage our learners, and their families, to see that potential shine through by providing:

 - Themed learning areas with interactive and assistive technology

 - Independent living activities including food preparation and gardening

 - Access to vocational subjects within the main college site